Skip to main content

 Multi-account AWS aggregation: centralized finding ingestion across AWS organization accounts with account-level posture breakdown and cross-account risk correlation

 AWS integration is in active development by the CTO.
-Phase 2 (Governed Self-Mutating Red Team Intelligence) is in active development and will require extensive testing before activation.
+Phase 2 (Governed Adversary Emulation) is in active development and will require extensive testing before activation.
 Enterprise access requests are accepted now for early access.

 Phase 2 — In Active Development

-Phase 2 — once the system has been extensively tested and validated — connects findings directly to Mentis Console's Security Intelligence core.
-With full human gate approval (G0/G1 constitutional gates, no AI self-authorization), the governed remediation pipeline activates: security patches are proposed, scoped, reviewed by operators, and executed under full MU2 constitutional governance.
-The red team and the remediation engine share the same evidence chain, the same audit trail, and the same constitutional operating substrate.
+Phase 2 — once the system has been extensively tested and validated — connects coverage findings directly to the MIOS Security Intelligence core.
+With full human gate approval (G0/G1 constitutional gates, no AI self-authorization), the governed remediation pipeline activates: detections and fixes are proposed, scoped, reviewed by operators, and executed under full MU2 constitutional governance.
+Emulation and remediation share the same evidence chain, the same audit trail, and the same constitutional operating substrate.

 03Remediate

-Phase 2: findings route directly into Mentis Console Security Intelligence.
-Operators review the AI-proposed remediation scope.
+Phase 2: coverage gaps and drafted detections route into MIOS Security Intelligence.
+Operators review the proposed scope.
 G0/G1 human gates enforce approval before any change executes.
-The red team found it — the governed engineering system fixes it — with a constitutional audit trail connecting both.
+Emulation found the gap — the governed engineering system closes it — with one constitutional audit trail across both.

 What No Competitor Has Built